robmarshall/gatsby-gravityforms-component/README.md

-variables# Gravity Forms Form Component
+#Gravity Forms Form Component

-This code is the beginning of the front end for gatsby-source-gravityforms.
+A (relatively) plug and play component for parsing gatsby-source-gravityforms GraphQL data.
+Outputs a component using BEM classes, meaning all you need to do it style it.

 ## Installation